Freedom Lane – Da’Quarius Has Three Mommies

 “I don’t know,” Rose answered.
 “Why?”

-Rose looked towards the window.
+Rose looked toward the window.
 She wouldn’t put it as crassly as Helen would, but she also had a bad feeling about Lotasha Venison Sherman.

 “He’s back,” Tony said, walking in through the back door of Paulie’s Pizza on State Street.